14 Things to Avoid for a Standout Hairdressing CV

-If you want a job application that gets you noticed for all the right reasons, you’ll need to avoid these common mistakes most hairdressers make on their CV.
+If you want a job application that gets you noticed for all the right reasons, you’ll need to avoid these common mistakes people make on their hairdressing CV.

 1. They forget to include a personal statement